melowntech/vts-mapproxy/README.md

 make install DESTDIR=/home/user/tmp/
 ```

-## Install from Melown repository
+## Install from Melowntech's package repository

 We provide precompiled packages for some popular linux distributions.
-See [Melown OSS package repository
+See [Melowntech's OSS package repository
 ](http://cdn.melown.com/packages/) for more information.
 This repository contains all needed packages to run
 VTS OSS software.